interrogator/corpkit/README.md

 | `interrogation.edit()`        | Get relative frequencies, merge/remove results/subcorpora, calculate keywords, sort using linear regression, etc. |
 | `interrogation.plot()`       | visualise results via *matplotlib* |

+These methods can also be used as functions (explained below), in order to do more advanced work with Pandas objects.

 There are also quite a few helper functions for making regular expressions, saving and loading data, making new projects, and so on.

 Also included are some lists of words and dependency roles, which can be used to match functional linguistic categories.
 These are explained in more detail [here](#systemic-functional-stuff).